Project 5: Lights, Camera (Algo Answers)

 We can perform the same types of computation in both fragment and vertex shader.
 For this problem, compare the performance considerations associated with applying coordinate transforms in the vertex shader vs. the in fragment shader.

-If we are drawing 1 triangle which covers exactly 50% of the pixels on an 1280 x 720 image, is it more efficient to compute an operation in the vertex shader or the fragment shader, why, and by how much so?
+Think on Your Own: If we are drawing 1 triangle which covers exactly 50% of the pixels on an 1280 x 720 image, is it more efficient to compute an operation in the vertex shader or the fragment shader?

-In addition, please give an example of a computation that must be performed in the fragment shader.
+Now as a Group: Discuss why this is the case.
+Exactly how much more efficient does this computation become?
+In addition, please come up with an example of a computation that must be performed in the fragment shader.

 Answer: